 A Parable about a Hidden Force that May Be Keeping You Stuck

-The sisters Regret and Guilt look a lot alike but they are very different.
+The sisters Regret and Guilt are just like many twins: they look a lot alike, but they are very different.

 When Regret makes a mistake she cries, “Oh, I wish I hadn’t done that!” or “Why did I do that?” or “I’m never doing that again!”

-But when Guilt makes a mistake she yells, “You idiot, you blew it again!” or “You are such a loser—what’s the matter with you?” or “You might as well give up; you’re never going to get it right.”
+But when Guilt makes a mistake, her reaction is very different.
+She yells, “You idiot, you blew it again!” or “You are such a loser—what’s the matter with you?” or “You might as well give up; you’re never going to get it right.”

 Guilt. . . disaster struck!

 Guilt had also been unsuccessful when it came to dieting.
 Like Regret, she knew it was time to try something new.